Ricardo Pietreczko: 2025

 After defeating Xiaochen Zong 3–0 in the first round of the 2025 World Championship, Pietreczko beat 28th seed Gian van Veen 3–1 to progress to the third round.
 He then secured a 4–1 victory over 2024 semi-finalist Scott Williams.
 In the fourth round, he only managed a three-dart average of 78.46 in a 4–0 defeat to Nathan Aspinall.

 Pietreczko represented Germany at the PDC World Cup of Darts for the first time, partnering Martin Schindler.
 The German duo produced a shock 8–4 win against defending champions and tournament favourites England in the second round.
 They reached the semi-finals of the tournament but were eliminated by eventual champions Northern Ireland.
+In October, Pietreczko reached his second straight European Championship quarter-final, where he lost 10–5 to Danny Noppert in a rematch of their meeting the previous year.

+2026

+Pietreczko opened his 2026 World Championship campaign with a 3–1 victory against José de Sousa.
+He overcame a late surge from Dave Chisnall in the second round, winning 3–2 to progress to the third round for the third year in a row, where he lost 4–2 to Swedish qualifier Andreas Harrysson.

+During the year, Pietreczko struggled with issues related to his throw, linked with dartitis, which resulted in a downturn in form, lower three-dart averages, and him withdrawing from a match with Jeffrey de Zwaan at Players Championship 14 after playing two legs.
+Despite this, he showed signs of improvement at the International Darts Open, including a win against Danny Noppert, and ultimately decided to compete at the World Cup of Darts alongside Martin Schindler.
+The German duo reached the quarter-finals, where they were beaten 8–4 by the Netherlands.